-Bitwig has announced the fourth iteration of its modular DAW with Bitwig Studio 4.
+Bitwig has released the fourth iteration of its modular DAW with Bitwig Studio 4.
 The new version introduces audio comping in the Clip Launcher and Arranger; Operators to dictate randomisation and recurrence; Spread for expressive parameters; native support for Apple Silicon Mac machines, and more.

 Audio Comping in Bitwig 4 enables you to combine multiple takes of a recording for one perfect part.
 It’s made easier with colour coding for each take, the ability to swap in a new take by simply tapping it, and swift cycling through takes with up and down arrows.
 Comping is achieved within the audio clip itself so that you can comp in both the Clip Launcher and Arranger view.